canyon exploring with Michele Angileri

 Canale Castiglione

-One of the most enchanting places in Calabria, very rich in natural beauties and outdoor sports opportunities.
-Canyoning enthusiasts find here different trails, first of all the Canyon of Lao River.
+The valley of river Lao is one of the most enchanting places in Calabria, very rich in natural beauties and outdoor sports opportunities.
+Canyoning enthusiasts find here different trails, first of all the Canyon of river Lao itself.
 It begins 2 Km down the village of Laino.
-It is possible to go through Lao Canyon on foot only in summer, when water level is at its minimum.
-But even in summer current is strong and dangerous..
+It is possible to go through Lao Canyon on foot, but only in summer, when water level is at its minimum.
+But beware: even in summer current is strong and dangerous..

 Canale Castiglione is probably the most frequented technical canyon in Calabria.
 This happens because: